Dear Heads of Government,

 Dear Ambassadors to the United Nations

-Humankind had to pay a price of more than 60 million people killed in two World Wars before agreeing on International Law.
-With the founding of the United Nations and after defining the principles of International Law, a general ban on the use of force as a political measure was proclaimed.
-There are but two exceptions: the right of self-defence if attacked, and the enforcement measures of the Security Council.
+The humankind had to pay a price of more than 60 million people killed in two World Wars before agree-ing on International Law.
+With the founding of the United Nations and after defining the principles of In-ternational Law, a general ban of the use of force as a political measure was promulgated.
+There are but two exceptions: the right of self-defence if an armed attack occurs and the enforcement measures of the Security Council.
 Beyond those exceptions, all countries have lost the right to wage war against other countries, no matter what claims are made for the justness of the goals.

-Make sure that the UN is not deprived of its power as a peacekeeping organisation between individual nations, and resist any attempt to weaken the strict adherence to the ban of the use of force!
+Make sure that the UN is not deprived of its power as a peacekeeping organisation between individual nations and resist any attempt to weaken the strict adherence to and implementation of the ban of the use of force in International Law!

-Lend your support to making your country one of those which are prepared and willing to again enshrine a ban on the use of force and war as a political action.
+Lend your support to making your country part of those nations which are prepared and willing to en-shrine a ban on the use of force and war as a means for political action once more.

 From the very first resolution adopted by the UN General Assembly, the international community has attempted to grapple with the threat of nuclear annihilation.
 In 1996, at the request of the UNGA, the International Court of Justice considered place of nuclear weapons in the rule of law and human rights.
 They unanimous found that there exists a universal legal obligation to “pursue in good faith and bring to a conclusion negotiations leading to nuclear disarmament in all it aspect under strict and effective international control.”